paulsinclair51/briteTest/docs/Contributor_Guide.md

 #### Workflow Steps

-1. Choose a replacement brand name and/or tagline plus any other phrases to be Initial definitions.
+1. Choose a replacement brand name and/or tagline plus any other phrases that need changing.

-2. Update the brand configuration file `docs/branding/brand.md` to define the replacement (see this file for examples of previous changes):
+2. Update the brand configuration file `docs/branding/brand.md` to define the replacements (see this file for examples of previous changes):
 ```
 ### <change title>
 <Reason for the change.>

  - **Replace**: old_phrase = new_phrase
 ...
    - The file supports multiple replacements (one per line).
-   - Each replacement is validated to prevent circular references (an old phrase cannot match any new phrase).
+   - Each replacement is validated to prevent circular references (an old phrase
+     cannot match any new phrase).

 3. Update SVG files and regenerate PNG files:
    - Run the `updatelogos` script: